nickbaxter18/CodexHUB/google-news-drive-sync/README.md

 - Store API keys and OAuth credentials outside version control (e.g., environment variables, `.env` files excluded from commits or secret managers).
 - Provide a `TOKEN_ENCRYPTION_KEY` environment variable (or configure `secrets.encryption_key`) to encrypt stored Drive tokens.
 - Respect the terms of service for the news API and Google Drive while limiting article volume to stay within rate limits and storage budgets.
+- Rotate the API keys listed in `server.auth.api_keys` regularly and tailor the rate-limit thresholds to the throughput expected by each downstream integration.
+- Keep third-party plugins confined to the sandboxed executor (`plugins.sandbox`) so misbehaving code cannot impact the primary pipeline.

 ## Future Enhancements